Installing NGINX Open Source

 module_hotfixes=true

-where he stable or mainline element points to the latest stable or mainline version of NGINX Open Source.
+where the stable or mainline element points to the latest stable or mainline version of NGINX Open Source.
 By default, the repository for stable nginx packages is used.
 If you would like to use mainline nginx packages, run the following command:

 sudo yum-config-manager --enable nginx-mainline